classic carAutomobiles See also:

 N.J.
 Highway Safety Laws - A quick overview of New Jersey laws related to aggressive driving, cell phone use, child restraints, seat belts, alcohol- & drug-impaired driving, graduated driver licensing, helmet laws, and more.
 (Governors Highway Safety Association )

 N.J.
 Motor Vehicle Commission - Information on how to get a driver's license, permit, vehicle registration, inspections, plates, etc., in New Jersey (official State of N.J. website).
-See also Licensing Links for links to motor vehicle departments in other states (site includes advertisements).
+See also Other State Motor Vehicle Department Links for motor vehicle departments in all states (California Department of Motor Vehicles).

 Scooter Rundown - 'Record numbers of Americans are getting out of their cars and hopping onto scooters, spurred by high gas prices and concerns for the environment.
 But with many options and styles to choose from, picking the right ride can be tricky.'
 This page offers tips on choosing the right scooter to fit your needs, with links to related information on scooters and scooter safety.
 (2008, NPR; site includes advertisements)